jamulussoftware/jamulus/src/res/homepage/manual.md

 The VU meter shows the input level at the server - that is, the sound you are sending.
 If you have set your Audio Channel to Stereo or Stereo Out in your Settings, you will also see a pan control.

 Using the Mute button prevents the indicated channel being heard in your local mix.
-Note that you will continue to see their VU meters moving if sound from the muted musician is reaching the server.
-Your fader position is also unaffected.
+Be aware that when you mute a musician, they will see a "muted" icon above your fader to indicate that you cannot hear them.
+Note also that you will continue to see their VU meters moving if sound from the muted musician is reaching the server.
+Your fader position for them is also unaffected.

 The Solo button allows you to hear one or more musicians on their own.
 Those not soloed will be muted.
+Note also that those musicians who are not soloed will see a "muted" icon above your fader.

 Settings Window